Secure is a strong word that users love to hear when we talk about VPNs–SecureVPN should fit right in!

 Now the question is, are they really a Secure VPN to use or is it just another marketing gimmick?
+How does it compare to VPNSecure?
 Let’s find out!

 Netflix Test: Works on all servers!